GSA/fedramp-automation/README.md

 Please ask questions or provide feedback on the items above above either via email to [oscal@fedramp.gov](mailto:oscal@fedramp.gov), as a comment to an existing [issue](https://github.com/GSA/fedramp-automation/issues), or as a new [issue](https://github.com/GSA/fedramp-automation/issues).

-## Dependencies
+## Dependencies and OSCAL resources

 FedRAMP's work is based on NIST's [OSCAL 1.1.2](https://github.com/usnistgov/OSCAL/releases/tag/v1.1.2), and requires an understanding of the core OSCAL syntax, as well as NIST-provided resources to function correctly.
+As such, we have provided NIST-produced OSCAL resources below.

 **IMPORTANT**: As NIST makes minor syntax updates and releases new versions, please review [the NIST OSCAL release notes](https://pages.nist.gov/OSCAL/reference/release-notes/) in addition to guides here for more information about these changes.

+<details><summary>Resources</summary>

 The following NIST resources are available:
 - **NIST's Main OSCAL Site:** [https://pages.nist.gov/OSCAL/](https://pages.nist.gov/OSCAL/)